NeuromatchAcademy/precourse/prereqs/ClimateScience.md

 > Extra material.
 >
 >If you get curious and want to build a strong background in linear algebra, we recommend [W0D3](https://compneuro.neuromatch.io/tutorials/W0D3_LinearAlgebra/chapter_title.html) from Neuromatch Academy, or this [beautiful lecture series](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).
-Another great resource is this [Linear Algebra Course](https://www.khanacademy.org/math/linear-algebra) from Khan academy.
+Another great resource is this [Linear Algebra Course](https://www.khanacademy.org/math/linear-algebra) from Khan Academy.
 Here is a series of exercises on [linear algebra in Python](https://www.w3resource.com/python-exercises/numpy/linear-algebra/index.php).